How To Get From Prague To Karlovy Vary? + Top Things To Do In Karlovy Vary.

 Hot Spring Colonnade

-The main reason people are visiting Karlovy Vary is to drink the healing thermal waters.
+The main reason people travel to Karlovy Vary is to drink the healing thermal waters.
 There are many springs in the heart of the town.
 What’s awesome, the water is for free.
 All you need to buy a mug or bring it from home.

 The water is hot, so it is not recommended to pour it to the plastic bottle.
 Heated plastic releases toxic substances that may be harmful to your health.

-The most famous and the one of the oldest hotels in Carlsbad.
+It’s the most famous and one of the oldest hotels in Carlsbad.
 It hosts Karlovy Vary Film Festival festival every year.

-The awesome fact is that the hotel appears in one of the best James Bond movies: Casino Royale (as Hotel Splendide in Montenegro).
+If you are looking for Karlovy Vary James Bond spots, that should be your place to go!Grandhotel Pupp appears in one of the best James Bond movies: Casino Royale (as Hotel Splendide in Montenegro).

 Diana Lookout Tower & Friendship Hill

-This is the best place to visit in Carlsbad!
-No wonder it is mentioned in every Karlovy Vary travel guide.
-In order to get to the tower, you need to take a cable car, which is located right next to the Grandhotel Pupp.
+If you wonder what to do in Karlovy Vary, you should definitely think about going to Diana Lookout Tower!
+In order to get there, you need to take a cable car, which is located right next to the Grandhotel Pupp.

 The admission is 80 CZK ($3.30) both ways.
 The tower is located on the top of the hill.
 You can either climb up 150 steps or take a free elevator.